©

 Discover this unique place: a brewery in theformer abattoir of Bergues!

 It’s the place to be for fans of craft beer.
-If you’d like to find out about the brewing process, from selecting the ingredients to bottling, and taste 2 of the beers they make, all you have to do is book!
+Come and discover the brewing process, from the selection of ingredients to bottling, and taste 2 galopins from their production.

 BerguesTramway 99